TheGenocides/holybooks/README.md

 # hollybooks

-An Api wrapper for extract info from 3 diffreant holly books.
-Right now (6/25/2021) it only have 1 api which connect to the quran api.
-My plan is to have 3 Api(s).
+An Api wrapper for extract info from 3 diffreant hollybooks.
+I didn't made the document for this so for now read the file to find all functions etc. I will add more hollybooks in the future!

 # Installation